Bulikula Ready to take on Nigeria for World Cup spot

 Source: FNRL

-The Fiji Bulikula are just one win away from making history, as they prepare to face Nigeria in the International Women’s Rugby League World Series final tomorrow.
+The Fiji Bulikula are just one win away from making history, as they prepare to face Nigeria in the International Women’s Rugby League World Series final that’s now underway.

 A win will see the Bulikula qualify for the World Cup for the first time ever.